 1. Tignes, France

-Tignes and its all-linked up sister Val d’Isere Tignes is among the best places in the world for snowboarders seeking enough new terrain to keep them going for days on end.
-Tignes has hosted the European X-Games and Amy professional snowboards call it their home base.
+Tignes, and its all-linked up sister Val d’Isere, is one of the best snowboarding resorts in Europe.
+It has enough new terrain to keep snowboarders going for days on end.
+Tignes has hosted the European X-Games and many professional snowboarders call it their home base.
 Look for lots of terrain parks and tons of freeride space.
 Check out the snow school for a guide and you’ll really expand your game.

 2. Cervinia, Italy